Bhavya210/Delay_VHDL/README.md

-# Overview
+**Overview:**

-# INERTIAL DELAY vs. TRANSPORT DELAY
+This repository contains VHDL code files for a delay line (`delay_line.vhdl`) and a buffer (`buf.vhdl`).
+The README explains the purpose of each module and explores inertial and transport delay concepts.

-This repository contains two VHDL code files, `delay_line.vhdl` and `buf.vhdl`, implementing behavioral architectures for a delay line and a buffer, respectively.
-Both designs have been created with the goal of introducing delays in digital signals.
-This README provides an overview of the files, explains the purpose of each module, and delves into the concepts of inertial and transport delay.
+**Transport Delay:**

-## TRANSPORT DELAY
+Transport delay reflects an instantaneous change in output when the input changes, simplifying modeling but not fully capturing physical signal propagation.

-Transport delay, on the other hand, represents an instantaneous change in the output as soon as the input changes.
-It is an idealized form of delay that simplifies modeling but may not fully reflect the physical reality of signal propagation.
+**Buffer Example:**

-# delay_line.vhdl
+- Input A changes from '0' to '1' at 10 ns.

-## Module Description
+- A buffer with a 20 ns delay schedules an event at 30 ns.
-The `delay_line` module serves as a simple VHDL implementation of a delay line.
-It features an input signal (`a`) and an output signal (`b`), with the output delayed by a specified time interval.
+- Before the event at 30 ns, A changes to '0' at 20 ns, scheduling another event at 40 ns.

-## Usage
+- Transport delay (e.g., 5 ns) causes the output to change 5 ns after the scheduled event.
+The output lags behind due to inertial and transport delay.

-Integrate this module into larger digital designs when precise signal delay is required.
-Connect the input signal to `a` and capture the delayed output at `b`.
+**delay_line.vhdl:**

-## INERTIAL DELAY
+- **Module:** Implements a delay line with input (`a`) and delayed output (`b`).
-Inertial delay is a modeling concept where a signal must persist for a specified duration to cause a change in the output.
-It represents a more realistic view of physical phenomena, requiring sustained input conditions to influence the output.
+- **Usage:** Integrates into designs for precise signal delay.

-# buf.vhdl
+**Inertial Delay:**

-## Module Description
+Inertial delay requires sustained input conditions to influence the output, reflecting a realistic view of physical phenomena.

-The `buf` module is a VHDL implementation of a buffer.
-Similar to the delay line, it features an input signal (`a`) and an output signal (`b`).
-The output (`b`) is a buffered version of the input (`a`), delayed by a specified time interval.
+**buf.vhdl:**

-## Usage
+- **Module:** Implements a buffer with input (`a`) and buffered output (`b`).
-Use this module when a straightforward signal buffering is needed in digital designs.
-Connect the signal to be buffered to `a` and retrieve the buffered output at `b`.
+- **Usage:** Provides straightforward signal buffering in digital designs.

-# Conclusion
+**Conclusion:**

-These VHDL modules provide practical implementations for introducing delays in digital signal processing.
-The `delay_line` and `buf` modules are versatile components that can be integrated into larger designs to meet specific timing requirements.
-Understanding the concepts of inertial and transport delay is crucial for accurately modeling and simulating digital systems in VHDL.
-Feel free to customize and incorporate these modules into your projects as needed.
+The VHDL modules (`delay_line` and `buf`) are versatile components for introducing delays in digital signal processing.
+Understanding inertial and transport delay is crucial for accurate modeling.
+Customize and integrate these modules into projects as needed.